 Tracing the famous Portuguese pavement in all patterns imaginable, I land in a Sunday market at the old town center.
 Amidst arrays of tables brimming with knickknacks, the Jacaranda trees in the background with drooping trumpet-shaped blue blossoms catch my attention.
 It is the first time I have seen them live.
 In excitement, I tell myself Cascais is the most beautiful place I have ever visited.

 Only 31 km west of bustling Lisbon, with 30 km of coastline, this seaside village feels like a different world.
-The green of the Sintra mountains framing the azure blue Atlantic Ocean unveils a stunning landscape.
-Given the weather and site, it doesn’t come as a surprise that Cascais used to be the Portuguese Royal family’s summer retreat.
-In a way, it helped in elevating the village’s status.
+The green of the Sintra mountains framing the azure blue Atlantic Ocean forms a stunning landscape.
+Given the weather and location, it doesn’t come as a surprise that Cascais used to be the Portuguese Royal family’s summer retreat.
+In a way, it helped in elevating the status of the village.

 Cascais is like a one-stop shop for vacationers.
-Beaches, museums, history, culture, sports, stories about spies, food, shopping, you name it, the historic village has it.
+Beaches, museums, history, culture, sports, food, shopping, stories about spies you name it, the historic village has it.
 It is popular as much with golfers as with surfers.
-The local restaurants known for its fish delicacies swarm with tourists and residents.
-But, vegetarian will have to do with delicious desserts, and a lot of exercise after that, not just in Cascais but around Portugal.
+The restaurants known for its fish delicacies swarm with tourists and locals.
+But, vegetarians will have to do with the delicious desserts, and a lot of exercise after that, not just in Cascais but around Portugal.

 Here is a photo guide to Cascais.

 The flat stoned Portuguese pavements are famous worldwide for their unique patterns.
 Here’s a pavement representing sea waves.